build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 >**📝 NOTE:**
 > In order to ensure that Docker wasn't trying to help us with name resolution for these chapters, we nerfed the `/etc/resolv.conf` file.
 Therefore the `dns` entry in `/etc/nsswitch.conf` won't do anything on these hosts.

-## Using Multicast to Resolve Names
+## Using Multicast to Resolve Names Between 2 Hosts on the Same Network

 First, let's check to make sure `avahi-daemon` is already running on our hosts.
 Go ahead and `hopon host-c` and run `ps -aux` to get a list of processes that are currently running on the host.